cyberbotics/webots-doc/guide/development-environments.md

 # Development Environments

-This chapter indicates how to use the built-in development environment or third- party environments for developing Webots controllers.
+This chapter indicates how to use the built-in development environment or third-party environments for developing Webots controllers.

 ## Sections
 - [Webots Built-in Editor](webots-built-in-editor.md)